 By Sara Striefel

-Sara Striefel is a poet and non-fiction writer living her best life in the mountains of Colorado.
-Her work has been published in literary journals such as the Walkabout Creative Arts Journal and the Grapevine.
-In her day job she advocates for women as a passionate OBGYN nurse.
-But she also identifies as the Mother of Heathens, a Tough Mudder warrior, a painter, a flower child, a chef, a scuba diver, a nature lover, an adventurer, and a gorgeously flawed sober goddess.
+Sara is a poet and non-fiction writer living her best life in the mountains of Colorado.
+In her day job she advocates for women as a passionate OBGYN nurse, but she also identifies as the Mother of Heathens, a Tough Mudder warrior, a painter, a flower child, a chef, a scuba diver, a nature lover, an adventurer, and a gorgeously flawed sober goddess.
 She believes that women are made of starlight and grit and has found purpose in helping her fellow sisters shine.
-You can connect with Sara on Instagram or visit her blog.